What to Buy in Hong Kong: 21 Must-Have Items to Take Home

 4. Two Girls Cosmetics

 When we first discovered Two Girls, Hong Kong's first-ever cosmetics brand, we knew we had found something special.
 Founded way back in 1898 by The House of Kwong Sang Hong, they are a legend in the Hong Kong beauty world.
 They are still making these amazing, affordable products that are steeped in local heritage.
-Their Florida Water is a favorite of mine - the bottle is a work of art in itself!
-Along with their Living Rose Face Cream, Talcum Powder, and hair oils, these are truly things you can only buy in Hong Kong.
-Take our advice: a trip to Two Girls is a must on any Hong Kong itinerary!

 5. Tea

 You know how some places are just made for certain things?
-Well, Hong Kong is that place for tea.
+Well, Hong Kong is the place for tea.
 It's deeply rooted in Chinese culture there, so you can find some seriously incredible Chinese teas around every corner.
 We're talking crisp green teas, bold black teas, oolongs that smell like a dream, and even aged pu-erh... basically, a tea for every mood and taste bud!

 6. Tea Ware